Spanish archeologists have unearthed a 3,600-year-old mummy in the ancient city of Luxor, Egypt’s Antiquities Minister has said.

 The exact identity of the well-preserved mummy will now be studied, Mr Ibrahim said, adding that it was discovered by a Spanish mission in collaboration with the Egyptian antiquities ministry.
 Antiquities department head Ali Al-Asfar said the two-meter sarcophagus still bears original coloring and writings.

-A mummy dating from 1,600BC is recovered from the ancient city of Luxor in Egypt (AP) Meanwhile, Egypt’s top prosecutor referred three Germans to criminal court on charges of smuggling and damaging antiquities and six Egyptians for acting as their accessories.
+Meanwhile, Egypt’s top prosecutor referred three Germans to criminal court on charges of smuggling and damaging antiquities and six Egyptians for acting as their accessories.

 Hisham Barakat said authorities issued arrest warrants for the alleged German thieves, who fled to their country after the incident.
 He said authorities would communicate with Germany to restore the pieces they say were taken last April under the pretext of use for research.